agera-sdk/previous-version-2/README.md

   - Focus configuration
     - You can optionally allow user inputs other than touch or pointer to switch control focus.
 - Touch

+### 3D Graphics

+The 3D graphics API, `rialight::graphics_3d`.

+- The most important type is `Node3d`.
+It is not compatible with the two-dimensional `Node` type and cannot be mixed with it.

 ### UI